blueewhitee/blockbyscroll/README.md

 ## Features

-- 📊 Track your scrolling activity on X/Twitter
+- 📊 Track your scrolling activity
 - 🛑 Set custom scroll limits to prevent endless doomscrolling
 - 📱 Visual indicators showing your current scroll progress
 - 🔄 Quick reset option when you need to continue browsing